WARNING: SIGNIFICANT DRUG INTERACTIONS WITH PAXLOVID

 Submit adverse event and medication error reports to FDA MedWatch using one of the following methods:

-PAXLOVID is a strong inhibitor of CYP3A and may increase plasma concentrations of drugs that are primarily metabolized by CYP3A.
-Co-administration of PAXLOVID with drugs highly dependent on CYP3A for clearance and for which elevated plasma concentrations are associated with serious and/or life-threatening events is contraindicated.
+PAXLOVID is a strong inhibitor of CYP3A, and an inhibitor of CYP2D6, P-gp, and OATP1B1.
+Co-administration of PAXLOVID with drugs that are primarily metabolized by CYP3A and CYP2D6 or are transported by P-gp or OATP1B1 may result in increased plasma concentrations of such drugs and increase the risk of adverse events.
 Co-administration with other CYP3A substrates may require a dose adjustment or additional monitoring.

-Pregnancy: There are no available human data on the use of nirmatrelvir during pregnancy to evaluate for a drug-associated risk of major birth defects, miscarriage, or adverse maternal or fetal outcomes.
+Pregnancy: Available data on the use of nirmatrelvir during pregnancy are insufficient to evaluate for a drug-associated risk of major birth defects, miscarriage, or adverse maternal or fetal outcomes.
 Published observational studies on ritonavir use in pregnant women have not identified an increase in the risk of major birth defects.
 Published studies with ritonavir are insufficient to identify a drug-associated risk of miscarriage.
 There are maternal and fetal risks associated with untreated COVID-19 in pregnancy.

 Lactation: There are no available data on the presence of nirmatrelvir in human or animal milk, the effects on the breastfed infant, or the effects on milk production.
 A transient decrease in body weight was observed in the nursing offspring of rats administered nirmatrelvir.
 Limited published data reports that ritonavir is present in human milk.
 There is no information on the effects of ritonavir on the breastfed infant or the effects of the drug on milk production.
 The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for PAXLOVID and any potential adverse effects on the breastfed infant from PAXLOVID or from the underlying maternal condition.
 Breastfeeding individuals with COVID-19 should follow practices according to clinical guidelines to avoid exposing the infant to COVID-19.